DECEMBER 03: UPDATES COMING SHORTLY

 This effectively would set a forever precedent to jeopardize ALL future historic site designations.

-Furthermore, in a memo sent out on March 13 City Planning WRONGLY REFERENCES the Municipal Code - effectively DENYING the now designated Historic Monument an 'Environmental Review' (CEQA), which under Municipal Code 91.106.4.5 HAS TO BE ACTIVATED IF A HISTORIC MONUMENT IS BEING DEMOLISHED.
+Furthermore, in a memo sent out on March 13 City Planning WRONGLY REFERENCES the Municipal Code - effectively DENYING the now designated Historic Monument an 'Environmental Review' (CEQA), which under Municipal Code 91.106.4.5 HAS TO BE ACTIVATED IF A HISTORIC MONUMENT IS UNDER THE THREAT OF DEMOLITION.

-After that, YOUR BELOVED HILLVIEW PARK NEIGHBORHOOD WILL BE SUBJECT IRREVERSIBLE DESTRUCTION.
+If such an atrocious project was ever to move forward, YOUR BELOVED HILLVIEW PARK NEIGHBORHOOD WOULD BE SUBJECT IRREVERSIBLE CHAOS AND DESTRUCTION.

-PARKING SPACE WHATSOEVER move forward, the UNIMAGINABLE HORROR of a project of such magnitude can barely BE put into words - the guaranteed traffic NIGHTMARE, created by a yearlong construction congestion involving bulldozers, trucks, heavy machinery, cranes and building supply deliveries - annihilating your peaceful life as you know it.
+PARKING SPACE WHATSOEVER and its horrific impact can barely BE put into words - the guaranteed traffic NIGHTMARE, created by a yearlong construction congestion involving bulldozers, trucks, heavy machinery, cranes and building supply deliveries - annihilating your peaceful life as you know it forever.

 ALL OF THIS ON A STREET THAT DOES NOT HAVE SIDEWALKS, AND ONLY 30 PARKING SPACES TO BEGIN WITH.